MizukiCry/rabi/README.md

 ## Configuration

-All the configuration files is stored in folder `./config`
+All the configuration files is stored in folder `./config` (In the program folder, so you should put the program in the folder that contains `config` folder, which means you'll get errors if you run `cargo run` directly).

 ### `rabi.ini`